civilian-sai/food_recommendation/README.md

 ### 1. Dataset(recipes.csv) not found:

 This error arises because in my git repository, I was not able to upload my dataset because github doesn't allow oversized data.
 So, I request you guys to kindly download  it from the google drive link or kaggle link which was  provided in this document or in my readme file.
 And make sure that this dataset is saved in the backend folder.

+   To verify do the following thing, it's just optional.

-And after downloading it run the training.py in the terminal by using the following command to get some files which are needed for further process:
+And after downloading it, run the training.py in the terminal by using the following command to get some files which are needed for further process:
  ```bash
 //python training.py (this will generates some .pkl and .npy files)
 ```